 This is the first in a series of travel articles that originally appeared on Dave’s Travel Corner about cities in Mexico.
 The four articles are Oaxaca, Guadalajara, Colima, and Manzanillo.
 An article about Xcalak in the Yucatan Peninsula is also available.

-We first visited the city of Oaxaca in December, during the dry season so some of our mentions in this article may be seasonal related.
-For example, some of the fruits we saw in the markets may have been only ripe during this time of year, and some of the festivals we experienced certainly only occur during December.
+We first visited the city of Oaxaca in December, during the dry season so some of our mentions in this article may be seasonally related.
+For example, some of the fruits we saw in the markets are only ripe during that time of year, and some of the festivals we experienced certainly only occur during December.

-This article is about the city of Oaxaca in the state of Oaxaca in southern Mexico.
-The city of Oaxaca (elevation 5,084 feet) has about 265,000 people which are mostly composed of 16 different tribes.
-People of Spanish ancestry also live here.
-Oaxaca is situated in the middle of three valleys, the Valle de Tlacolula, the Valle de Zimatlan, and the Valle de Etla in the north.
-The early people who inhabited this area were among the earliest in North America to develop astronomy and systems of writing.
+Oaxaca (elevation 5,084 feet, population 265,000) is located in the state of Oaxaca in southern Mexico.
+The city and surrounding area is primarily composed of 16 different tribes with additional influences from those of Spanish ancestry.
+Oaxaca is located in the middle of three valleys, Valle de Tlacolula, Valle de Zimatlan and Valle de Etla in the north.
+The early peoples who inhabited this area were among the first in North America to develop astronomy and systems of writing.

-Temperatures throughout the year average in the 70’s and 80s during the day and at night usually in the 50’s and 60’s.
+Temperatures throughout the year average in the 70s and 80s during the day and at night often in the 50s and 60s.
 The rainy season is from June through September.
 This precipitation usually falls in the afternoon, however the months of July and August often produce torrential downpours at any hour of the day or night.

 For travelers visiting during the northern hemisphere winter months, from a country that actually experiences winter, be prepared for very strong sun.
 This is due to Oaxaca’s southern latitude + high elevation; for those with fair skin, sunburn is a distinct possibility.